Taoti/REPEAT/README.md

 ## Docs
 * Docs contains other relevant reference material, such as documentation on using the REPEAT 70 library, project notes, etc.

-## Review
-* Review contains components from past projects or proposed for future ones, but which have not been formally included in the REPEAT 70 library.